JeffOnABike/metromile/README.md

 ### Further Work

+The program is also enabled to label the original dataset with the gear assumed for each datapoint.

 ![alt text](images/201608_clusteredgears.png)

+However, there are a few issues with the labeling:
-The program is also enabled to label the original dataset with the gear assumed for each datapoint.
-Datapoints not found to be in the clusters corresponding to the likely gear ratios are given a 0 value to denote neutral.
-Right now there are many datapoints sampled belonging to this class, and it's unclear about whether this is a realistic assumption.
+1. Datapoints not found to be in the clusters corresponding to the likely gear ratios are given a 0 value to denote neutral.
+There are many datapoints sampled belonging to this class, as visible in the scatterplot above.
+Some datapoints, such as those with non-idling engine speeds but belonging outside an expected ratio of vehicle/engine speed are probably the result of clutching.
+It's unclear how to classify these accurately.

-Another potential issue is the Reverse gear being conflated with 1st gear (since it is often very close in gear-ratio value).
-It's unclear if the samples would have any real representation of datapoints collected while the vehicle is in reverse.
+2. The Reverse gear has a ratio very close to that of 1st gear for many vehicles.
+It's possible that datapoints belonging to the vehicle while in reverse are being conflated with thos eof 1st gear.

+3. A hard cutoff on a fixed RPM is probably not realistic for separating engine-idling neutral datapoints from those belonging to a gear.
+For example, some low speed/low rpm datapoints may be falsely categorized as neutral instead of 1st gear.
+Similarly, some high speed/low rpm datapoints may be falsely categorized as top gear instead of neutral.

+While refining the operation of the program's classification process to better address issues 1-3 described above, a very complex combination of transformations and obscure clustering algorithms is not necessarily the answer.
+The answer may be simply to conservatively classify, and err on the side of 'false negatives' (over-assigning dataponts to neutral - gear 0).
+Later algorithms may be developed in conjunction with time-series analysis to classify the missing datapoints.